alibaba/bifrostui/packages/bui-core/src/NavBar/index.en-US.md

 ### Modify or hide the default icon on the left side

-The component supports modifying the style of the left return arrow by`leftIcon` delivery`ReactNode` type parameters, modify the left return arrow. when passing parameters as`false` situation, hide icon.
+The component supports modifying the style of the left return arrow by passing a parameter of type ReactNode to leftCon to modify the left return arrow.
+When the pass parameter is' false ', hide the icon.

 ```tsx
 /**